lightaime/cs231n/README.md

 all completed on Nov.
 21,2016

-any questions please email to ligh@shanghaitech.edu.cn
+any questions please email to lightaime@gmail.com